François Vivier Naval ArchitectGo to French

 Lilou construction use the stitch & tape method.
 In short, cut the bulkheads and strakes according to the templates, fix them temporarily with metal wires, « weld » the joints with epoxy seams, and cover the whole assembly with epoxy sheathing.
 This gives a strong and durable hull, which may be trailered behing an ordinary car and handled without special care.

 For the rig, we suggest the high peaked gaff sloop, giving excellent performances.
 Mast is easily stood up and rig quickly fitted.
 It offers the efficiency of a modern rig and the simplicity of a traditional rig.
-But a lateen rig or a lug rig are also possible, as they are very practical for fishing, being boomless.
-A marconi version with an aluminium mast may also be studied upon request.
+But a lug rig is also possible, very practical for fishing, being boomless.
+A bermudian version with an aluminium mast may also be studied upon request.

 Lilou is a trailerable boat that can be launched and recovered easily.
 She is light enough and requires a simple trailer without any brake system.